Lutf1sk/onyxc/syntax.md

 ### Examples
 ```
-u8[100] arr = " ello ";
+arr: u8[100] = " ello ";
-u8[] view = arr; // A view pointing to the contents of arr
+view: u8[] = arr; // A view pointing to the contents of arr

-// Set the first element to 'H', so that arr is now "Hello "
+// Set the first element to 'H', so that the first six bytes in arr become "Hello "
 view[0] = 'H';

-// Set the last element to '!', arr is now "Hello!"
+// Set the last element to '!', arr[0..6] is now "Hello!"
 arr[arr.count - 1] = '!';
 ```